 Clarksburg real estate is some of the most expensive in Indiana, although Clarksburg house values don't compare to the most expensive real estate in the U.S.

-Clarksburg is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Clarksburg, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Clarksburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Clarksburg is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Clarksburg who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 The overall crime rate in Clarksburg is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Being a small town, Clarksburg does not have a public transit system used by locals to get to and from work.
+Clarksburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Clarksburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Clarksburg residents report their race to be White.
 Important ancestries of people in Clarksburg include German, British, Yugoslavian, Other West Indian, and West Indian.